nLab weak limited principle of omniscience

 Definition

-The weak limited principle of omniscience (WLPOWLPO) states that the universal quantification of any decidable proposition is again decidable.
+The weak limited principle of omniscience (WLPOWLPO) states that the universal quantification of any decidable proposition on the natural numbers is again decidable.
 That is,

 Equivalently, that the negation of the existential quantifier of any decidable proposition is decidable: